icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 **TBD inserire img per upd eLoader**

+#### Update of the eUpdater
+This allow you to update the eLoader.

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the board by checking its checkbox

+!!!warning
+    select only a board at once!

+- Click on `Force ETH Maintenance`
+- Select the board by checking its checkbox
+- Click on `Upload Application` and browse to the binary file (i.e. for a MC4PLUS select this [file](https://github.com/robotology/icub-firmware-build/blob/master/ETH/MC4PLUS/bin/environment/mc4plusApplPROGupdater.hex))
+- Select the board by checking its checkbox
+- Click on `Restart ETH Board(s)`
+- wait at least 5 sec
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- The GUI will show that the executing process is `eApplPROGupdater`
+- Select the board by checking its checkbox
+- Click on `Upload eUpdater` and browse to the binary file (i.e. for a MC4PLUS select this [file](https://github.com/robotology/icub-firmware-build/blob/master/ETH/MC4PLUS/bin/environment/mc4plusUpdater.hex))
+- Click on `Set Def Boot eUpdater`
+- Click on `Restart ETH Board(s)`
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- The board has Startup, Default, and Running processed all set to value eUpdater (see the right panel called `Board Properties`,group `Bootstrap Processes`).
+- Select the board by checking its checkbox
+- Click on `Upload Application` and browse to the correct binary application file (official FW binaries are located at https://github.com/robotology/icub-firmware-build)
+- Click on `Set Def Boot eApplication`

 ## Command Line Interface (CLI)
 `FirmwareUpdater` provides a CLI with a set of options to do operations via the command line.